5Gears0Chill/code-learning/dotnet-core/sub-sections/dependency-injection/difference-add-scoped-transient-singleton.md

 - Scoped objects are the same within a request, but different across different requests
 - Singleton objects are the same for every object and every request (regardless of whether an instance is provided in `ConfigureServices`)

+For more clarification, this example from [ASP.NET documentation](https://docs.asp.net/en/latest/fundamentals/dependency-injection.html#service-lifetimes-and-registration-options) shows the difference:

 ---

 ## Change Log

 - [04-10-2020] - Added Difference between scoped singleton and transient methods

+- [04-10-2020] - Added link to Microsoft Documentation.